 As children get older, their stuff changes.
 Pieces get smaller.
 Duplo changes to Lego.
 Wooden trucks are replaced with remote-control helicopters.
 Eventually there are fewer toys and more devices and chargers.

 But when it’s on the floor, it’s all clutter, and getting kids to put away their stuff is exhausting.
-Some of us have the luxury of closing the door on their toy room.
+Some of us have the luxury of closing the door on the toy room.
 But most kids insist on dragging their things through the house and littering your sacred living spaces with unsightly plastic.
 If you have ever stepped on a sharp piece of lego in the dark, you’ll know what I mean.
-A shriek pierces the night as a weary parent stumbles to the bathroom bare foot.
-It’s a familiar sound.

 So how do I get my kids to put away their stuff?

 - Declutter.
 Get rid of toys they don’t use, and things that make a mess.
 More toys doesn’t equal more play, and if anything the opposite is true.
 Create a curated space that inspires rather than overwhelms.
 Having full, messy cupboards also means nowhere to put all the stuff on your surfaces.
 Clear your cupboards and play areas of broken toys and anything they don’t play with.

 - Get organised.
-Have space in the cupboards rather than cram everything in.
+Have plenty of space in the cupboards rather than cram everything in.
 Assign zones for each category.
 Label every area and tub so that things are easy to put away.
 Set them up for success.
 Don’t expect them to sort Lego into 100 different categories after their session – one big tub is good enough.
 If your kids can read, use words and have them help you make the labels.
 If they can’t, use pictures instead.
 Get inspiration from their playgroup or childcare.
 Those places are usually very organised.
 There are also some good ideas online.
 Get in touch if you need help.